-This is a $14.35 million program aimed at establishing a network of community recycling centres for householders across NSW to recycle and remove problem wastes.
-The centres will be create through upgrades of existing facilities or construction of new facilities.
-Where a fixed facility is not practicable, development and trialling of innovative solutions have been proposed.
+This $14.35 million program is aimed at establishing a network of community recycling centres for householders across New South Wales to dispose of and recycle problem wastes.
+The centres will be provided through the upgrade of existing facilities or the construction of new facilities.
+Where a fixed facility is not feasible, development and trial of innovative solutions may be considered.

-This program is being delivered through a partnership between the NSW Environmental Trust and NSW Environment Protection Authority under Waste Less, Recycle More.
+This program is being delivered through a partnership between the NSW Environmental Trust and the Energy, Climate Change and Sustainability Division (ECCS, formerly EPA) of the Department of Planning, Industry and Environment as part of the Waste Less, Recycle More initiative.
 Additional information can be found on the EPA website.

-We offer grants of up to $200,000 per project for infrastructure costs to build a new facility or upgrading an existing one.
+The program offered grants of up to $200,000 per project for infrastructure costs to build a new facility or upgrade an existing one.

-100% of infrastructure costs can be provided if
+100% of infrastructure costs may be provided if either

 - the applicant is a not-for-profit or non-government organisation.

-50% of infrastructure costs can be provided if
+50% of infrastructure costs may be provided if either

 - the infrastructure is built on privately owned land